unlock-protocol/unlock/unlock-protocol-com/blog/ethdenver2022.md

 ![cstreet_unlockblog_1.jpg](/images/blog/ethdenver2022/cstreet_unlockblog_1.jpg)

 Last week, over 10,000 web3 builders, artists, creators, and enthusiasts descended upon Denver for the ETHDenver conference, and some of the Unlock crew gathered IRL and met so many of our amazing community members.
-This was my first ETHDenver event and I was blown away at the energy of the Ethereum community and how many powerful conversations were in the collective discourse dedicated to **solving serious societal issues** with technology, preparing the innovation needed to power our human journey into a more peaceful and just experience and the soft skills of community building.
+This was my first ETHDenver event and I was blown away at the energy of the Ethereum community and how many powerful conversations were in the collective discourse dedicated to **solving serious societal issues with technology**, preparing the innovation needed to power our human journey into a more peaceful and just experience and the soft skills of community building.

 We kicked off our ETHDenver adventure by throwing a happy hour with our friends at [Mintgate](https://www.mintgate.io).
 As fate would have it, just as our event was starting, the skies opened up and a big old beautiful snowstorm smacked right into Denver.
 We were blown away at how many amazing community members braved the weather to join us for drinks and powerful conversations.